unagex/kondense/README.md

 Kondense uses the memory pressure given by the Linux Kernel to apply just the right amount of memory on a container to page out the unused memory while not getting out-of-memory killed.

 ## Requirements
+1. The Kubernetes cluster must run on Linux
+2. Kubernetes version >= 1.27
+3. Kubernetes should have the feature gate `InPlacePodVerticalScaling` enabled.

+## Getting Started

+## Requirements
 kubernetes >=v1.27
 containerd >=v1.6.9